MCreator/DemoJavaPlugin/README.md

 # Setup

-In order for the plugin to work, make new file called `gradle.properties` with the following contents:
+In order for the plugin to work, make a new file called `gradle.properties` with the following contents:

 ```
 mcreator_path=<path to MCreator core Gradle project directory>
 ```

 # Gradle tasks

 This demo plugin comes with some Gradle tasks to help you with the development of your plugin.

 * `runMCreatorWithPlugin`: Run MCreator with the plugin loaded

+There is also IntelliJ IDEA run configuration for this task provided in the repository.

 # Exporting

 To export the plugin, run `jar` task and find the plugin zip file in `build/libs`.